MissingMaps/partners/app/_partner/accenture_2019.md

   desc: "Peru has a very unequal society, and whilst parts of Peru are well mapped, these tend to be urban, wealthy areas that reflect the inter-sectional power relations at play in the country.
 GAL School Peru is working with schools and universities to identify under-represented social issues, and then investigate, map and share them with state organisations and promote change."
 - id: 6149
   desc: "Peru has a very unequal society, and whilst parts of Peru are well mapped, these tend to be urban, wealthy areas that reflect the inter-sectional power relations at play in the country.
 GAL School Peru is working with schools and universities to identify under-represented social issues, and then investigate, map and share them with state organisations and promote change."
-- id: 6733
-  desc: "The Philippines is ranked the third most disaster-prone country in the world, consistently experiencing natural disasters like typhoons, earthquakes, and volcanic eruptions.
-Currently, many disaster-prone communities within the Philippines are poorly mapped, making it difficult to both prepare for and respond to natural disasters."
-- id: 6267
-  desc: "The evolving Ebola situation in the DRC makes it a priority to map all tracks, pathways, health facilities and other infrastructure in towns and villages serving the borders.
-There is a severe lack of up-to-date and detailed maps of this area available to those involved in the fight to contain the potential outbreak."

 ---